StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Vocals Iteration 2
+a lively instrumental. medium with a plethora of instruments like trumpets, trombone, tuba, bongos and a mandolin. vibrant, melodic, engaging, happy, cheerful and animated. someone playing a melody on a harp.
+This is an amateur recording.
+This song may be playing in a live concert.
 [Go to Prompt 1](#prompt1)

 ![Vocals 2 Waveform](iterations1/vocals_2_waveform_spectrogram.png)